top of page

 duale.jpg

 Born and raised in Toronto, Ontario, Duale Ahmed received his BSc in Biochmeistry from Carleton University in Ottawa, Ontario.
 It was during his undergraduate studies where he was first exposed to laboratory research and decided to pursue research as a career.
 Remaining at Carleton, Duale completed his MSc in Biology where is his research focused on the metabolic disorder homocystinuria and how genetic mutations in Cystathionine b-synthase contributed to its pathogenesis.
-Currently, Duale as part of his PhD he is investigating the role that cellular metabolism plays in the regulation of antiviral responses in macrophages.
-These studies use a combination of immunological, biochemical and systems biology approaches to have a global understanding of the intereactions between metabolic networks and immune responses.
-The studies are designed to provide critical insights into the development of novel treatments of infectious diseases with dysregulated IFN signalling such as HIV.
+His PhD investigated the role that cellular metabolism plays in the regulation of antiviral responses in macrophages.
+These studies used a combination of immunological, biochemical and systems biology approaches to have a global understanding of the interactions between metabolic networks and immune responses.
+He is currently a MITACS funded PDF examining how oncolytic viruses reprogram tumour associated macrophage function in vivo.

 ME[6259].jpg

 Mary-Elizabeth originates from Montreal, where she received her first undergraduate degree, a Bachelor of Arts majoring in Psychology from McGill University.
 For her thesis she studied children’s lying behavior in the classroom, where she both conducted interviews and cognitive testing of children under the age of 12.
 It was during this time that she realized her career goals had shifted and obtained a second bachelor’s degree, this time an Honors Bachelor of Science at Carleton, majoring in Biology.
 For her second undergraduate thesis she worked in the field of microbiology, specifically antimicrobial resistance.
 It was during this time that she fine-tuned her career aspirations of working in the field of infectious diseases.
-She is currently a Master’s of Science student at Carleton University where her research focuses on HIV mediated reprogramming of mitochondrial function, and how this affects both inflammatory and antiviral responses.
-In order to conduct her research, she works collaboratively with both researchers and clinicians from two leading research institutes, the Children’s Hospital of Eastern Ontario (CHEO) and the Ottawa Research Institute (OHRI).
-Her research aims to contribute to the understanding of how HIV interacts and influences host immunometabolism, which will provide crucial information for the development of novel therapeutics.
+She is currently a PhD student in the Cassol lab where her research focuses on identifying new ways to restore macrophage function in aging individuals by targeting mitochondrial pathways.

 Zoya grew up in Botswana, where she spent many years nurturing her penchant for science and medicine.
 Upon returning to Canada, she pursued a BSc Honours degree in Biochemistry at Carleton University, receiving her degree in 2020.
 Her Honours Thesis Project focused on designing methods to characterize the interactions occurring between macrophages and bacterial biofilms in vitro.
-Building on this research, her MSc Thesis aims to use immunological and microbiological approaches to investigate how these immune-microbe/host-pathogen interactions play a role in driving chronic wound formation.
-To conduct her research, she works in collaboration with both the Overhage Lab and the Cassol Lab (Systems Immunology Lab) in the Department of Health Sciences at Carleton University.
+Building on this research, her MSc Thesis used immunological and microbiological approaches to investigate how these immune-microbe/host-pathogen interactions play a role in driving chronic wound formation in collaboration with the Overhage Lab.
+She is now working as a lab technician for the TEAM Hub, helping establish new cellular workflows for the development of 3D tissue models.

 UNDERGRADUATE STUDENTS